sshivam-shah/Email-Validation-Checker/README.md

 # Email-Validation-Checker
-Basic python project that check the emails validation.
+Basic python codes that check the emails validation.